marooncn/imu_filter/README.md

     The fused pose representation.
 # Parameters
-Dynamically Reconfigurable Parameters</br>
+## Dynamically Reconfigurable Parameters</br>
 (Mahony_filter)  twoKp, twoKi</br>
 (Madgwick_filter) beta

-    After run the node, you can input "rosrun rqt_configure rqt_reconfigure" to tune the dynamic parameters.
+    After runnig the node, you can input "rosrun rqt_configure rqt_reconfigure" to tune the dynamic parameters.
     According to Madgwick's thesis, the suggested beta = sqrt(3.0f / 4.0f) * gyroMeasError.
     ICM20602's gyroscope sensitivity erroris ±1%.
 Thus the default beta is setting to 0.1088.
     As the specific application, the value can be tuned accoring to response and requriments.
-Not Dynamically Reconfigurable Parameters </br>
+## Non-dynamically Reconfigurable Parameters </br>
 sampleFreq(float, default: 400.0)</br>
+You can change its value at the beginning, Such as:

-Such as: rosrun filter Madgwick_filter _sampleFreq:=200
+    rosrun filter Madgwick_filter _sampleFreq:=200
 # provied tf Transforms
 odom -> imu